 Gretchen Williams, Santa Rosa, CA

 Because I like to know that we both are serious about this.
 At a later date, she will go back and reflect upon what we talked about.
 She won’t be distracted by trying to take notes while I’m reading.
 She won’t be relying on her own selective memory.
-Not even a speck of the gift will fall to the ground.
+Not even a speck of the message will fall to the ground.

 When I see that cell phone set up on the table, and I see that sly little tap on the red button, I know I’m on.
 I like it.
 There’s nothing better.